 Day 2This is going to be an active day, so fuel up at Elmer's (3950 Market St. N.E., at the corner of Lancaster Drive), a regional chain committed to honoring the culinary legacy of the Pacific Northwest—meaning they use local ingredients whenever possible.
 Blueberry pancakes or an omelet with chipotle bacon, jack cheese, salsa and green onions and topped with avocado and sour cream are both good bets.
 Your coffee cup will be refilled often, and the waitresses are unfailingly cheerful.

 From Salem, proceed east on SR 22.
 After about 5 miles take exit 7 and get on SR 214 (Silver Falls Highway) heading for Silver Falls State Park.
-The panoramic vistas along the route are exhilarating, and you’ll want to stop at pullouts and take pictures.
-The two-lane road winds up, over and around hills and passes lots of Christmas tree farms distinguished by precise geometric rows of conically shaped evergreens.
+You’ll want to stop at pullouts and take pictures of the panoramic views along the route.
+The two-lane road winds up, over and around hills and passes lots of Christmas tree farms made up of precise rows of evergreens.

 Silver Falls State Park is a stunner.
 This is the natural splendor of the Oregon outdoors on full display.
 The highlight here is the Trail of Ten Falls, an 8-mile hiking trail that follows the north and south forks of Silver Creek in a lush forest of second-growth Douglas fir and western hemlock, salal (a shrub with leathery leaves and dark blue berries) and sword ferns.
 If you’re not up for the entire hike, 177-foot South Falls is a short walk from the main parking area and can be viewed from several points along a canyon rim walking path.
 You can walk behind the falls, too.